-Steak Criteria to Consider When Buying a Steak Cut
+Criteria to Consider When Buying a Steak to Sous Vide

-The tenderness and cook time of your sous vide steaks will depend on the thickness of the cut you use.
-In general, 1 inch is the ideal thickness for steaks that are being cooked following the time and temperature chart above.
+The tenderness of and cook time for your sous vide steaks will depend on the thickness of the cut you use.
+In general, 1.5 inches is the ideal thickness for steaks cooked following the time and temperature chart above.

 Meat with more marble delivers a more robust flavor compared to leaner cuts.
 Look for a happy middle ground between lean and fatty cuts to get the best of both worlds.

 Unless you’ve got a huge bankroll to spend at the butcher shop, be conscious of the prices you pay for the premium cuts.
 Don’t think that the more money you pay, the better the sous vide steak will be.
 You might just get better value out of a cheaper section if you know how to cook it right.